samnissen/WhoisXMLAPI2/README.md

 # => {"WhoisRecord"=>{"createdDate"=>"1993-09-22T04:00:00Z", ...
 ```

-The output is hash parsed from the the API's JSON response.
+The output is the parsed object from the the API's JSON response.

 ### API Version 1.0